hrkfdn/ncspot/README.md

 - Automatic authentication using a password manager

 ## Installation
-ncspot is available on macOS (Homebrew), Windows (Scoop), Linux (native package and Flathub) and the BSD's.
+ncspot is available on macOS (Homebrew), Windows (Scoop, WinGet), Linux (native package and Flathub) and the BSD's.
 Detailed installation instructions for each platform can be found [here](/doc/users.md).

 ## Configuration